ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/04-monitoring/_index.md

 - Alert Manager: Handle events and send notifications to your preferred on-call platform

-## Installing Community Prometheus Stack
+## Installing the Community Prometheus Stack

-If the user is willing to install a full Prometheus Stack (State Metrics, Node Exporter and Grafana), there is a community chart that provides this at [kube-prometheus-stack installation instructions](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).
+For a full Prometheus Stack (State Metrics, Node Exporter and Grafana), there is a community Helm chart available at [kube-prometheus-stack installation instructions](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).

 First, add the Prometheus Community repositories: